 Let’s take a step back.
 In that hot summer of ten years ago, Venice was in a feverish state for the usual Film Festival, an event sponsored also by Lancia.

 During the days of the Festival, a black hull roams the canals of the Serenissima.
-It’s a Strider 13 black, the boat that marks Lancia’s (albeit brief) entry into the nautical world.
-Lancia had already had “flirted” with the world of yachting before in the 1920s, when founder Vincenzo Lancia took inspiration from the structure of the hulls to design the load-bearing body of the Lambda, marking the history of the automobile forever.
+It’s a Strider 13 Black, the boat that marks Lancia’s entry into the nautical world.
+Lancia had already “flirted” with the world of yachting in the 1920s, when founder Vincenzo Lancia took inspiration from the structure of the hulls to design the load-bearing body of the Lambda, marking the history of the automobile.
 Later, in the ’60s, it was the Lancia V6 engines that were used on racing motorboats.

 The touch of class was precisely the soft top that, if desired, closed the cockpit of the boat joining the windshield.
 Launched at the “modest sum” of 600,000 euros, this project seemed destined for better luck even for the qualities.

 After almost 10 years we can say that Lancia has not “broken through” the world of boating and the Strider 13 remains a unique in the history of the car manufacturer.
 The fact remains that for an enthusiast this boat can undoubtedly be an object of worship.
 Among the curiosities of this boat there is also its line and the motorization.

 The Lancia of Lancia line changes completely when the soft top is raised or lowered.
 The windows are in both cases fundamental architectural elements in characterizing this thirteen meters.
 To this is added the crystal windscreen, which lifts electrically to allow the passage to the bow.
 But, if you want, you can navigate safely holding it at half height.